HOW IT ALL STARTED

 I was handed a camera at the age of seven and the first photo I ever took was a shot of a clump of seaweed in St Tropez in the South of France, when it was just a sleepy fishing village and had yet to be discovered by the likes of Brigitte Bardot et al. I was very proud of my seaweed and sea urchin pics and not in the least interested in taking photographs of anything above the water line.

-I am most drawn to water reflections and boats, although I have been known to stray into portraits and even architecture occasionally.
+Seascapes are what inspire me most, as well as water reflections and boats, although I have been known to stray into portraits and even architecture occasionally.

-However the beauty of nature has always been my first love, with moving to New Zealand forever at the back of my mind; I finally realized my dream after many years of single-minded hard work, becoming a proud New Zealand citizen in 2013.
+However the beauty of nature has always been my first love, with moving to New Zealand forever at the back of my mind; I finally realised my dream after many years of single-minded hard work, becoming a proud New Zealand citizen in 2013.

 My admiration for the Impressionist and Fauvist painting movements of the 19th and early 20th century has greatly influenced some of my images, especially the use of contrast and strong colours.
 Many local contemporary artists are also a great inspiration through their use of vivid pigments and strong composition.

 If you are interested in purchasing any of my work and/or in need of a truly dedicated photographer to create some great images, get in touch via the 'Contact' page or email me at: